What’s in this guide:

 You want fresh ideas for what to include in your proposal

-Keep in mind that writing a proposal isn’t like writing a blog post (a common use case for AI).
+Keep in mind that writing a proposal isn’t like writing a blog post (a common use case for AI), or using an AI subtitle generator for your video scripts.
 Unlike blogs that need constant fresh content, proposals usually have consistent messaging.
 Any customization is on a per-client basis, meaning your human inputs are invaluable.
 Proposals also require a lot more formatting and design work.
 This is why a great template is a better resource than an AI writer, so make sure you start there.

 7 ways to use AI to write a proposal